Manage Your Site and Users

 Terms and conditions

-You can choose from five different pre-set colors for quick, overall color changes.
+You can choose from eight different pre-set colors for quick, overall color changes.
 You can also customize specific elements such as the body, buttons, widgets, menu bar, idea list, and idea-specific elements.
 To customize these elements, click on the color square to choose from a palette or enter the five-digit hex code.

 You can customize the existing CSS (cascading style sheet) or upload your own CSS.
 CSS allows a highly customizable interface that can be easily integrated into the overall branding already established by your company.
 With CSS, you can customize properties such as colors, fonts, styles, widget sizes, top navigation, and background.